 Tightening the spigot of Chinese capital flows

-Chinese investment in U.S. commercial real estate slowed in 2017, falling 55 percent following the imposition of capital controls, according to Cushman & Wakefield.
-Cushman & Wakefield estimates Chinese investors deployed $7.3 billion into commercial real estate acquisitions during 2017, a 55 percent decrease from 2016.
-As a result, China fell behind both Canada and Singapore in the ranking of largest sources of foreign capital in U.S. commercial real estate transactions.
+Chinese investment in US commercial real estate slowed in 2017, falling 55 percent following the imposition of capital controls, according to Cushman & Wakefield.
+The firm estimates Chinese investors deployed US$7.3 billion into commercial real estate acquisitions during 2017, a 55 percent decrease from 2016.
+As a result, China fell behind both Canada and Singapore in the ranking of largest sources of foreign capital in US commercial real estate transactions.

-In addition, overall foreign direct investment flows from China into the United States fell 35 percent in 2017 to $29 billion, according to the Rhodium Group.
+In addition, overall foreign direct investment flows from China into the United States fell 35 percent in 2017 to US$29 billion, according to the Rhodium Group.

-Investments were concentrated in five U.S. markets: New York City, San Francisco, Los Angeles, Chicago and Seattle, with New York and San Francisco accounting for two-thirds of Chinese investments.
+Investments were concentrated in five US markets: New York City, San Francisco, Los Angeles, Chicago and Seattle, with New York City and San Francisco accounting for two-thirds of Chinese investments.
 Demand for office and industrial properties remained relatively supported in 2017, in contrast to hotel, development sites and multifamily.
-M
+Mega-deals an